-We will announce preliminary voting results at the Annual Meeting and publish preliminary results, or final results if available, in a Current Report on Form 8-K within four business days after the Annual Meeting.
+We will announce preliminary voting results at the Annual Meeting and publish preliminary results, or final results if available, in a Current Report on Form 8-K, which we expect to file within four business days after the Annual Meeting.
 If final results are unavailable at the time at which we file the Form 8-K, then we will file an amended report on Form 8-K to disclose the final voting results within four business days after the final voting results are known.

-What happens if additional proposals are presented at the Annual Meeting:
+What happens if additional proposals are presented at the Annual Meeting?